MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-viewpolicy.md

 #ms.suite: ems
 #ms.tgt_pltfrm:
 ms.custom: admin
-#Customer intent: As an administrator, I want to see Azure Information Protection in the Azure portal so that I can configure the service.
+#Customer intent: As an administrator, I want to see Azure Information Protection in the Azure portal so that I can use the service.
 ---

 # Quickstart: Get started with Azure Information Protection in the Azure portal